fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd/steps/9/text.md

-That’s it.
+That's it.
 We now have our paired RDD.
 You can optionally take a look at the RDDPair by simply printing it out to the console using the code below.

  RDDPair.collect.foreach(println)